wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 to clean up the end of the stock), and then start swinging the handle left and right as you slowly start feeding in the cross-slide.

-Because you ultimately turn off the entire end of the shaft, it actually suffices to position the carriage by eye initially.
+Because you ultimately turn off the entire end of the shaft, it suffices to position the carriage by eye initially.

-Note that you can plunge right into the side of the stock to form the "neck" behind the ball.
+Note that you can also plunge right into the side of the stock to form the "neck" behind the ball.
 You don't need to pre-cut the neck (as I did unnecessarily in the photo).

 Note that because the tool has such a wide "nose" radius and the depth of cut is controlled by feel, it's pretty great at blending into another feature that you might have cut with other tools.

-It also creates generous fillets at an inside shoulder.
-Just remember that you can't face!
-Always feed _into_ the OD of the stock or traverse the carriage along it, never feed into a face.
+It can also create generous fillets at an inside shoulder.

+Again, remember that you can't face!
+Always feed _into_ the OD of the stock and lock the carriage, never feed into a face.